nrfconnect/sdk-nrf/samples/matter/lock/README.rst

          * Changes the lock state to the opposite one.

       Button 3:
-         * On the nRF5340 DK when using the ``thread_wifi_switched`` build type: If pressed for more than ten seconds, it switches the Matter transport protocol from Thread or Wi-Fi to the other and factory resets the device.
+         * On the nRF5340 DK when using the :ref:`switched Thread and Wi-Fi configuration <matter_lock_sample_custom_configs>`: If pressed for more than ten seconds, it switches the Matter transport protocol from Thread or Wi-Fi to the other and factory resets the device.
-         * On other platform or build type: Not available.
+         * On other platform or configuration: Not available.

       .. include:: /includes/matter_segger_usb.txt